 - Medicine called an antidote to reverse the effect of the poison

-How well someone does depends on how much incense they swallowed and how quickly they receive treatment.
+How well someone does depends on how much liquid incense they swallowed and how quickly they receive treatment.
 The faster medical help is given, the better the chance for recovery.

 Abusing liquid incense is as dangerous as taking other illicit drugs, and it may cause death.